microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-07 - Advanced Styling Your Web App/Feature 1 - Advanced Styling/User Story 2 - Add Tabbed Interface.md

 ### Updating Add button to remove highlighting from previously selected task

 #### 1. Add an onclick event to the Add button
 If you add a new task you may notice that the highlighting is not removed from the previously selected task.
 This is because the highlighted class is not being removed when a new task is created.
-To fix this, we need to make an update the `index.html` with the following code:
+To fix this, we need to make an update `<button ...>Add</button>` tag in the `index.html` within the `<form action="/add" method="post" class="my-4">` with the following code:

 ```html
 <button type="submit" class="btn btn-success" onclick="clearHighlight()">Add</button>